c3sr/pangolin/README.md

 On x86 linux, CMake provides prebuilt binaries with a shell script.
 On POWER, you will need to build CMake from source.
 You can check your cmake version with `cmake --version`.
+CMake will need to built with support for SSL.

 3. (Optional) Install Doxygen